-This quality standard focuses on care for people 16 years of age and older (including those who are pregnant) who have or are suspected of having opioid use disorder (also referred to as opioid addiction).
-The scope of the standard covers all services and settings, including correctional facilities, and all geographic regions of the province.
+This quality standard focuses on care for people 16 years of age and older (including those who are pregnant) who have or are suspected of having opioid use disorder.
+The scope of the standard covers all services and settings, including nursing homes, mental health settings, remote nursing stations, and correctional facilities, in all geographic regions of the province.